-- If supplied with a Linc" remote, refer to your owner's packet.
-Otherwise, continue to step 2. - Press "ON/OFF" button to turn panel on (E).

-- Push "LEFT" and "RIGHT" buttons together (D).
+- If supplied with a Lincm remote, refer to your owner's packet.
+Otherwise, continue to step 2. ÷ - Press "ON/OFF" button to turn panel on (E).
+N - Push "LEFT" and "RIGHT" buttons together (D).
 Rear jacks will retract.
-Then front jacks will return to previous drop-off height. w 4 v - Back tow vehicle to align 5th wheel hitch. - Push the "DOWN ARROW" (A) until "AUTO RETRACT ALL" is displayed and push the "ENTER" button (B). - After auto-retract sequence is complete, raise and secure front jack legs with quick release pull pins.
-9 7 - Press the "ON/OFF" button to turn system off (E)
+Then front jacks will return to previous drop-off height. m 4 10 - Back tow vehicle to align 5th wheel hitch. - Push the "DOWN ARROW" (A) until "AUTO RETRACT ALL" is displayed and push the "ENTER" button (B). - After auto-retract sequence is complete, raise and secure front jack legs with quick release pull pins. - Press the "ON/OFF" button to turn system off (E) 10 N